Lena Epstein (R) and Haley Stevens (D) On Healthcare

 Ask the two candidates where they stand on allowing medical expenses to be subtracted from gross income before calculating income tax.
 Fight to eliminate this healthcare disparity.

 Ms. Epstein's web site simply states the usual Republican knee jerk that Obamacare must be repealed and replaced.
 She wants healthcare to be affordable, which is nothing original.
+Ms. Epstein favors the Republican healthcare plan that gutted pre-existing condition protection.
 Healthcare would be more affordable for the self pay if the disparity is eliminated.
 Ms. Epstein does not have a healthcare agenda beyond the knee jerk.
 It is not too late for Ms. Epstein to advocate for the self pay in order to gain some votes.

 Ms. Stevens states that healthcare is a right which is an important distinction from Ms. Epstein's position that healthcare should be affordable.
 Healthcare will never be affordable for many Americans without help from the government, which Ms. Epstein does not want.
 Ms. Stevens wants to improve Obamacare, not repeal it.
 Her suggestion of allowing individuals between age 55 to 65 to buy into Medicare is good for that age group.
 Overall, Ms. Stevens does not go far enough to satisfy the progressives.